 Having traveled extensively in Italy, the founding couple incorporated a warm Tuscan flair into the building’s architecture.
 Even Italian guests who visit Chota Falls say it feels like home.
 Early visitors to the property all remarked how beautiful the property was and how it was the ideal place to get married.
 And so in 1995, the estate opened its doors for weddings and other events, both social and corporate.

-The Truaxes later spent three years enlarging the log cabin, finishing the project in 2005 — only to have it burn to the ground the very night it was completed.
+Three years after establishing the estate, a project to enlarge the original log cabin began, the construction was finished in 2005 — only to have it burn to the ground the very night it was completed.
 The lone surviving object was a portrait of Mary.
-While Martin and Marjie wondered at such bad luck, the resilient couple moved forward with a new building in the same footprint, christening it Villa Maria.
+With resilient hearts, the founding couple moved forward with a new building on the same footprint, christening it Villa Maria.

 The legacy continues

 To this day, Chota Falls Estate is loved by many.
 People often remark about the peaceful feeling they have when they visit.
 Even people who are ‘Type A’ personalities start relaxing in ways they don’t in other places.
 This tranquility applies as much to wedding parties as it does to guests of corporate and social events hosted here at Chota Falls Estate.

 In August 2016, the founding couple brought in Ryan and Melissa Foley as investors and managing partners of the estate.
 Ryan & Melissa are excited to carry on the heritage of this very special mountain retreat.
 “We’re entrusted with furthering the mission and core values,” says Ryan, adding, “We look forward to continuing the great traditions that have already been established over the past several decades.”